fjwright/Run-REDUCE-0/README.md

 * More sophisticated font colouring, including a full emulation of redfront.
-* Detect whether REDUCE is running and enable or disable menu items appropriately.
-Allow REDUCE to be restarted.
 * Better scrolling facilities in the IO display pane.
 * Keyboard shortcuts to send input to REDUCE and scroll the input list.